Why choose German at North Central College?

 - Participate in the College Scholar Honors Program.

-- Earn an English language learning (ELL) minor if you plan to teach abroad after college.
+- Earn an English language learning (ELL) minor if you plan to teach abroad after college or be an ESL teacher in Illinois.